WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 ## Animation

+This guide assumes you know how Armatures work, and how to switch between, create, and edit Actions in Blender.

 ### Actions and Animations

 This exporter can convert Actions used by Armatures to ZeroEngine-compatible animations.
+If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the resulting file.
+As of now, animation via Armature is the only way to export Blender Actions.

+Since ```zenasset``` only supports an animation frame rate of 29.97 fps,

-When [exporting an action](#export-with-animation), all frames between and including the first and last *keyed frames* of the action will be included.
-Don't worry about using as few keyframes as possible to save a smaller animation.
-The exporter will record bone positions for each frame of the animation, regardless of whether or not the frame is actually keyed.
+When exporting an Action, all frames between and including the first and last *keyframes* of the Action will be included.
+For example, if the first and last keyframes are 0 and 5, the exporter will record bone positions at frames 0, 1, 2, 3, 4, and 5, regardless of how many keyframes exist in between.
+Don't worry about using as few keyframes as possible to save a smaller animation as the exporter will record bone positions and rotations for each frame.

 If you have armature bones that are weighted to by a skinned object, but you do not wish for them to be exported as part of the animated skeleton, don't keyframe them.
-The exported animation will only include bones that are explicitly keyframed at least once in the action.
+The exported animation will only include bones that are explicitly keyframed at least once in the Action.

 ### Exporter Animation Options